ZulfikarOpexcg/OpcenterWikLibraryReleased/ServiceUtil.md

 bool AddTeamMembers(string TeamName, List<dynamic> EmployeeList, bool IgnoreException = true)
 ```
 ### 2. RemoveTeamMembers
-This function is used for remove some employee to certain Team
+This function is used to remove some employee to certain Team
 #### **Usage example**
 ```C#
 ServiceUtil oServiceUtil = new ServiceUtil();